shankarapailoor/moonshine/README.md

 ./bin/moonshine -dir getting-started/sampletraces/ -distill getting-started/distill.json
 ```

 MoonShine produces a ```corpus.db``` file that contains the serialized Syzkaller programs.
-Move the seeds to your Syzkaller workdir.
+Move the seeds to your Syzkaller workdir and begin fuzzing!

 ```bash
 cp corpus.db ~/$SYZKALLER_WORKDIR
 ```

+MoonShine also writes the deserialized syzkaller programs from the traces under ```deserialized```

 ## Gathering Traces

 ### Strace
 Currently, MoonShine can only parse traces gathered with strace.
 We also suggest that you use strace versions >= 4.16 as those are the only versions we have tried so far.
 Strace releases can be found [here](https://github.com/strace/strace/releases) and build instructions can be found [here](https://github.com/strace/strace/blob/master/INSTALL).

+### Coverage
 MoonShine needs to know the coverage achieved by each call in a trace in order to distill traces.
-We have created a patch ```strace_kcov.patch``` for strace that captures per-call coverage using [kcov](https://lwn.net/Articles/671640/).
+We have created a patch [strace_kcov.patch](/strace_kcov.patch) for strace that captures per-call coverage using [kcov](https://lwn.net/Articles/671640/).
 This patch should be applied to commit ```a8d2417e97e71ae01095bee1a1e563b07f2d6b41```.
 Follow the below instructions to both build strace and apply the patch.
 ```bash
 $ cd ~
 $ git clone https://github.com/strace/strace strace